wooio/woo-fullstack-exercise/README.md

 * For new processes Accept/Reject button
 * **NTH** - Time when process started

 **NOTE:** Exact font, color or spacing is not critical.
-Layout, positioning and alignment is.
+But layout, positioning and alignment is.
 ### Bonus:
 Add examples for tests (server and client side).